Specialty Bottle

 FD&C and D&C dyes are synthetic and are reported to be carcinogenic.
 They also may cause skin sensitivity.
 Look for products that promote they are colored with natural botanicals including but not limited to rose petal powder, red sandalwood powder or cosmetic grade clay.

-Sodium Lauryl Sulfate, abbreviated SLS, is used primarily in bubble baths, shampoos, liquid soaps, toothpastes and other products where good lather is saught.
-SLS, however, draws moisture from the skin and can cause drying and irritating.
+Sodium Lauryl Sulfate, abbreviated SLS, is used primarily in bubble baths, shampoos, liquid soaps and other products where good lather is sought.
+It is even found in toothpastes.
+At the time of this writing, it is even used in the Tom's of Maine line of natural toothpastes - with the exception of its newer non-SLS line).
+SLS, however, draws moisture from the skin and can cause drying and irritation.
 Those with psoriasis, eczema or other skin conditions should avoid or at least limit use of products with SLS.

 Propylene Glycol